realmagicgreen/magicgreen11ty/src/articles/2018-05-20-food-safe-plastic.md

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Look for BPA-free on the label of products' %}
+{% include 'partials/image.html', name: 'name', caption: 'Look for BPA-free on the label of products' %}

 ## **1. PET: polyethylene terephthalate.**